14 Nissan • Jerusalem

 I hung my head.
 “Lord governor, you have been held in high contempt today.
 Nonetheless, you have acted honorably and patiently with us, for which I am deeply grateful.”

-Pilate lifted one eyebrow.
+Pilate lifted one eyebrow, then continued in a softer tone.
 “You fascinate me, Joseph.
-Humbly and tactfully, you come into my house, rendering yourself unfit to celebrate your festival.
-I admire your courage.”
+You come into my house, rendering yourself unfit to celebrate your festival.
+Then you speak to me humbly and tactfully.
+I admire your courage and your diplomacy.”
 I tried to smile.
 If I had my way, I would be ritually unclean for touching a dead body anyway, so coming in here was a trifle.
 Pilate crossed his arms and continued, “I like you.
 Believe me, it’s not a commendation I give to many of your people.
 What brings you here?”

 “Before I tell you, sir, I must beg your forgiveness for further trying your beneficence and patience.”
 Pilate squinted at me.
 “I come to request the body of Jesus.”